lauraweindorf/enigmawasm-js/packages/cli/README.md

 ## Extended helpers

-The above code shows you the use of the API and various objects and is a great way to learn how to embed cosmwasm-js into your project.
+The above code shows you the use of the API and various objects and is a great way to learn how to embed enigmawasm-js into your project.
 However, if you just want a cli to perform some quick queries on a chain, you can use an extended set of helpers:

-1. Start a local wasmd blockchain, for example running the setup from `../../scripts/wasmd/start.sh`
+1. Start a local enigmad blockchain, for example running the setup from `../../scripts/enigmad/start.sh`
-2. Start with `./bin/cosmwasm-cli --init examples/helpers.ts` (note the new init file)
+2. Start with `./bin/enigmawasm-cli --init examples/helpers.ts` (note the new init file)
-3. Deploy some erc20 contracts: `../../scripts/wasmd/init.sh`
+3. Deploy some erc20 contracts: `../../scripts/enigmad/init.sh`
 4. Play around as in the following example code

 ```ts